roosterrichard/acctutor/index.md

 <b>Note:</b> Be advised, not all tutors are available to screenshare so please be patient.

-<b>Note:</b> If the "We Are Here" widget does not appear during scheduled hours please clear cookies/cache or try anouther browser.
+<b>Note:</b> If the "We Are Here" widget does not appear during scheduled hours please clear cookies/cache, try anouther browser, or check if your antimalware is blocking the pop up.

 ## Tutoring Schedule